UM-Data-Intelligence-Lab/WikiElites/README.md

 # WikiElites
-Dataset and code of Occupational Inheritance and Kinship: An Empirical Study on Historical Social Elites of Wikidata This repository contains all documents related to the research on **Occupational Inheritance and Kinship**.
+This repository contains all documents related to the research on **Occupational Inheritance and Kinship**.
 The study focuses on analyzing the relationships between notable individuals, their occupations, and how these factors have evolved over time.